time-to-move/TTM/GUIs/README.md

     * The movement trajectory can be constructed from multiple segments: repeat move → 🎯 End Segment → move → 🎯 End Segment…
 * External Image
     * Another option is to add an external image to the scene.
-    * Click 🖼️➕ Add External Image, pick a new image.
+    * Click 🖼️➕ Add External Image, pick a new image (transparent PNGs are supported).
-    * Position/scale/rotate it for its initial pose, then click ✅ Place External Image to lock its starting pose.
+    * Position/scale/rotate it for its initial pose, then click ✅ Place External Image or right-click on the canvas to lock its starting pose.
-    * Now animate it like before: mark a polygon, move, etc.
+    * Now animate it like before: you can move the external image itself, or cut a polygon from it and move it.
 * Prompt
     * Type any text prompt you want associated with this example; it will be used later for video generation with our method.
 * Preview and Save